Mabel Gibson

 Mabel Wennstrom Gibson (1901 – 1951) was an Australian singer and actor, best known for playing in musicals and operettas.

 History

-Gibson was born in Perth, Western Australia, a daughter of builder and Perth councillor Sydney "Sid" Gibson and his wife Catherine Charlotte Gibson, née Wennstrom (1879 – 2 May 1931).

-As a child, she studied piano under Richard J. Bastian, dancing under Flora Lewin and Alice Patten, and shone in juvenile pantomime.
+Gibson was born in Perth, Western Australia, a daughter of builder and Perth councillor Sydney Gibson and his wife Catherine Charlotte Gibson, née Wennstrom (1879 – 2 May 1931).
+As a child, she studied piano under Richard Bastian, dancing under Flora Lewin and Alice Patten, and shone in juvenile pantomime.

 She passed the L.A.B. examinations in pianoforte, and won a Dame Nellie Melba Scholarship, to study at the Albert Street Conservatorium.